Sustaining water through forests

 Understanding the dynamics of deforestation allows us to move towards the common objective of our Amazon rights in focus project.
 We work together with La Fundación para la Conservación y el Desarrollo Sostenible, Ambiente y Sociedad and Mongabay, to protect the rights of the Colombian Amazon forests, as well as the livelihoods of the Indigenous and local communities that depend on them.

 IUCN NL research intern María Molina studied the main drivers of deforestation in Colombia: land grabbing, cattle ranching, mining, illegal logging, industrial agriculture and illicit crop cultivation.
-In a series of articles, she will analyse the causes, consequences and actors involved in each of the drivers.
+In a series of articles, she analysed the causes, consequences and actors involved in each of the drivers:

-Land seen as a highly profitable commodity is the basis of land grabbing.
+The perception of land as a highly profitable commodity is the basis of land grabbing.
 In a broad sense, land grabbing refers to the appropriation of extensive amounts of land by entities, governments or individuals with the aim of ‘controlling the benefits of its use’ (Transnational Institute, 2013).
-Such uses range from the extraction of natural resources, such as water, minerals, wood, development of industrial crops and even speculation: the purchase of land with the expectation of selling it at higher prices.
+Such uses range from the extraction of natural resources, like water, minerals, wood, development of industrial crops and even speculation: the purchase of land with the expectation of selling it at higher prices.
 Owning land implies a wide range of options to build wealth.

 Their wealthy land contrasts with the poverty in rural communities.
 Colombia is the most inequitable country in terms of distribution of land on the continent after Brazil.

-Land grabbing affects territories and communities that inhabit them.
-Areas previously dominated by small-scale agriculture are transformed into large projects that demand more and more resources as large-scale businesses require large investments, and considerable space for their development.
+Land grabbing affects territories and communities inhabiting them.
+Areas previously dominated by small-scale agriculture are transformed into large projects that demand more and more resources as large-scale businesses require large investments and considerable space for their development.
 This has a major impact on landscapes.
 Increasing privatisation of land threatens local economies [9] and displaces rural communities from their territory.
-People who stay in their area of origin are usually forced to be part of the labour force in the illegal chain of appropriation.
+People staying in their area of origin are usually forced to be part of the labour force in the illegal chain of appropriation.

-In addition, deforestation destroys ecosystems of high ecological and cultural value, including protected areas, Indigenous reserves and collective territories of Afro-Colombian communities.
-Tinigua National Park, Sierra de la Macarena National Park, Serranía del Chiribiquete National Park are examples of areas of high natural and cultural value threatened by occupation and deforestation.
+Deforestation destroys ecosystems of high ecological and cultural value, including protected areas, Indigenous reserves and collective territories of Afro-Colombian communities.
+Tinigua National Park, Sierra de la Macarena National Park, Serranía del Chiribiquete National Park are all examples of areas of high natural and cultural value threatened by occupation and deforestation.

-‘Land is power in Colombia,’ stated Daniel Henryk in 2020.
-Colombia is one of the richest countries in the world in terms of natural, mining and energy resources: 52% of its area is covered by forests.
+‘Land is power in Colombia,’ said researcher Daniel Henryk in 2020.
+Colombia is one of the richest countries in the world in terms of natural, mining and energy resources.
+No less than 52% of its land is covered by forests.
 The country’s water resources are among the most abundant in the region and it has large reserves of oil, gas and metals.
 On its fertile soils almost any type of crop flourishes.
 In other words: Colombia offers endless possibilities for highly profitable land use.

 After the Colombian peace agreement was signed in 2016, the interest in Amazonian land exploded.

-During more than 50 years of internal conflict, the Amazonian departments were controlled by the guerrillas, making them dangerous and inaccessible to investors.
+During more than 50 years of internal conflict the Amazonian departments were controlled by the guerrillas, making these areas dangerous and inaccessible to investors.
 After the Colombian peace agreement was signed in 2016, the interest in Amazonian land exploded.
 The consequences were devastating.
 In 2017, deforestation figures were the most alarming in recent history.
 More than 219,000 hectares of forest were razed that year, over twice as much compared to the average per year between 2001 and 2015.

 The Amazon region is part of the Forest Reserve Areas, declared by the national government for the development of the forestry economy and protection of soil, water and wildlife.
 Within these areas, there are large “baldíos” (wasteland) owned by the state, which can be awarded to landless peasants demonstrating to productively use the land.
 However, large landowners, some of them part of political elites, have taken advantage of this route to further grow their properties.
 They are often helped by corrupt judges.